commitsto/commits.to/README.md

 and you should be able to do everything you can do at the production version running at [commits.to](http://commits.to).

-## Deployment
+## Staging

-Merges to the `master` branch will be automatically deployed to our Heroku staging tier at `http://commitsto.review`
+Pushes to the `develop` branch will be automatically deployed to our Heroku staging tier at `http://commitsto.review`

-#### Pull Request Review App

-Heroku will create a review app for a new pull request, available at `http://commitsto-dev.review`